frolic-io/frolic-extension/README.md

 ## ✨ Features

-- **Passive Activity Logging**: Tracks file edits, languages used, and coding patterns
+### 📊 **Activity Insights (No Sign-in Required)**
+- **Real-time Activity Panel**: View your coding session stats, file changes, and productivity metrics right in VS Code's sidebar
+- **Session Tracking**: Monitor your current coding session duration and activity levels
+- **File & Language Analytics**: See which files and programming languages you're working with most
+- **Event Buffering**: Track coding events with visual indicators for digest readiness
+- **Local Data Export**: Export your coding activity to JSON files for personal analysis

+### 🎯 **Enhanced Features (Sign-in Required)**
-- **Personalized Coding Recaps**: Get insights about your coding journey delivered to your inbox
+- **Personalized Coding Recaps**: Get AI-powered insights about your coding journey delivered to your inbox
+- **Smart Digest Generation**: Automatically curated summaries of your coding patterns and achievements
+- **Cross-session Analytics**: Track progress across multiple coding sessions and projects
+- **Newsletter Delivery**: Receive weekly insights tailored to your unique coding style

+### 🔒 **Privacy & Control**
 - **Privacy-First Design**: All data stays local until you explicitly sign in and opt-in
-- **Smart Development Detection**: Automatically switches between development and production modes
-- **Activity Dashboard**: View your coding activity right in VS Code's sidebar
 - **Configurable & Lightweight**: Fine-tune settings to match your preferences
+- **Always Useful**: The activity panel provides valuable insights even without an account

 ## 📦 Installation